 Once you reach Odessa Lake, take a few moments to absorb the stunning scenery before continuing your hike.
 Descend some switchbacks for about a half-mile down to Odessa Lake's downstairs neighbor, Fern Lake.
 From Fern Lake, views to the south of Tombstone Ridge abound.

-.
+Continue the descent from Fern Lake to a fork in the trail - stay left onto the Fern Lake Trail.
 The trail descends steeply along the western flank of the Fern Creek drainage before a switchback brings Fern Falls into view.
 The extent to which the falls are flowing will depend on the time of year and recent weather but the cascades are beautiful under almost any condition.

 Descend a few more switchbacks on the Fern Lake Trail and eventually the grade will lessen significantly.
 Cross the Big Thompson River and follow is as it flows eastward.
 Finally, you'll reach the Fern Lake trailhead where you can catch a shuttle bus.